Big Gulp

 Big Gulp is a line of fountain drinks owned by 7-Eleven and used at its namesake stores as well as A-Plus, Speedway, and Stripes Convenience Stores.
 While the name is in reference to the original 32 usoz drink, it has since expanded to include various other sizes.

 History

-The history of the Big Gulp came in 1976 from Dennis Potts, the merchandise manager for 7-Eleven in the Southern California market in the 1970s.
-Wanting to help lagging sales at the stores, The Coca-Cola Company suggested to Potts that they use a then-unheard of 32 ounce cup for their drinks.
+The Big Gulp was introduced in 1976 by Dennis Potts, the merchandise manager for 7-Eleven in the Southern California market in the 1970s.
+Wanting to help lagging sales at the stores, The Coca-Cola Company suggested to Potts that they use a then-unheard of 32 ounce cup (940 ml) for their drinks.
 At the time, the average Coca-Cola bottle contained 16 usoz, while the largest fountain drink available was at McDonald's at 20 usoz.